micmejia/bible-dump/AMPC/Luke/Luke 23.md

-While the sun's light faded _or_ _was darkened_; and the curtain [of the Holy of Holies] of the temple was torn in two.
+While the sun's light faded or was darkened; and the curtain [of the Holy of Holies] of the temple was torn in two.